mihrilp/filmophile/README.md

 ## Filmophile
-Filmophile is a web application where you can get information about movies, TV series and people in the film industry.
-Builded with Nextjs and Typescript and used [TMDB API](https://developers.themoviedb.org/3).
+Filmophile is a web application where you can get information about movies, TV series and people in the film industry. built using the [TMDB API](https://developers.themoviedb.org/3) with Nextjs and Typescript.
 <br>
 <br>